-Whiskey is the most popular alcoholic beverages imported into China, but vodka has a great potential.
+Whiskey is the most popular alcoholic beverages imported into China, but vodka has great potential.

 Market share of world famous brands of vodka

-In China the market share figures are not available which may be caused by that the market is still very young and there are few barriers to entry.
+In China, the market share figures are not available which may be caused by the fact that the market is still very young and there are few barriers to entry.